silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/02_FixtureFactories.md

 # How to use a FixtureFactory

-The [api:FixtureFactory] is used to manually create data structures for use with tests.
+The [api:SilverStripe\Dev\FixtureFactory] is used to manually create data structures for use with tests.
 For more information on fixtures see the [Fixtures](../fixtures) documentation.

 In this how to we'll use a `FixtureFactory` and a custom blue print for giving us a shortcut for creating new objects